 - Springboard’s online, self-paced courses flex to your personality type.
 The courses offered by Springboard are 100% online and self-paced, ideal for INFJs, who enjoy work that involves deep thought and reflection.

 - Tech roles can turn you into a creative visionary.
 Tech companies are always looking for creative problem-solvers who can work collaboratively and challenge the status quo.
 Data scientists and UX designers enjoy stable job growth, a high starting salary, and many opportunities to be promoted.
 Springboard’s Data Science Career Track and UI/UX Design Career Track are ideal for INFJs.

 - You know what you want, but sometimes you need a little guidance.
 When INFJs set their minds on a goal, they don’t hold back.
 But job searching can be tough sometimes, no matter what your personality type.
-With Springboard, get unlimited 1:1 career coaching and weekly calls with a personal mentor who can help you with job search strategy, assignments, networking opportunities, and more.
+With Springboard, get unlimited 1:1 career coaching and regular calls with a personal mentor who can help you with job search strategy, assignments, networking opportunities, and more.

 Since you’re here…Are you interested in this career track?
 Investigate with our free guide to what a data professional actually does.
 When you’re ready to build a CV that will make hiring managers melt, join our Data Science Bootcamp which will help you land a job or your tuition back!